twinstar6980/Twinning.Documentation/english/installation.md

 2. Move the downloaded files to your home directory, create a `script` directory, and uncompress all the contents of the zip package to it.

-## Install Windows Explorer Extension
+## Install `Forwarder For Windows`

-Windows Explorer Extension, which integrates tools into the Windows Explorer right-click menu.
+Forwarder, which enables users to forward files to tools via the Windows Explorer right-click menu.

 > This module is dedicated to Windows systems and does not available for other systems.